 You will receive a letter from the FTA that describes the findings of the investigation and any corrective action the transit agency is required to take to correct the problem.

-For more information about accessibility modifications, call an ADA specialist at 1-800-949-4232.
+For more information about the ADA and Public Transportation, call an ADA specialist at 1-800-949-4232.
 All calls are confidential.

-Original content developed by the Pacific ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.
+Content was developed by the Pacific ADA Center and is based on professional consensus of ADA experts and the ADA National Network.